HOW TO RESET A BRAKE LIGHT SWITCH

 Step-by-Step Guide for Resetting a Brake Light Switch.

-Step 1: Find the Switch—The First Step
+Step 1: Find the Switch—The First Step to Success

 The Usual Suspects: Where to Look In most vehicles, the brake light switch is conveniently located under the dashboard, nestled near the top of the brake pedal arm.
 It’s a small, cylindrical component, usually attached to a bracket or directly to the pedal assembly itself.
 The typical brake light switch location is under the dashboard.